Brown Bag Book ClubWednesday September 8, 2021

 12:00 PM until 1:00 PM

 This month's selection is Hieroglyphics by Jill McCorkle.
-The Virtual Brown Bag Book Club meeting will be held via Zoom, 12-1 pm on Wednesday, September 8th, the second Wednesday of the month.
-The virtual meeting room will open at 11:50 a.m. for anyone who would like to arrive early and get settled with audio and video up and running.
+The Brown Bag Book Club meeting will be held in person, 12-1 pm, in Logan Auditorium on Wednesday, September 8th, the second Wednesday of the month.

 A mesmerizing novel about the burden of secrets carried across generations.